lorossi/js-vectors/README.md

 ## Websites using this library (so far)

-- [lorenzoros.si](https://lorenzoros.si/) for the moving balls in the background
+- [lorenzoros.si](https://lorenzoros.si/) for the moving balls in the background (sadly not anymore... but yay the website is lighter now!)
 - [procedural-paintings](https://lorenzoros.si/procedural-paintings/) to handle all the particles
 - [boids](https://lorenzoros.si/boids/) to handle all the moving elements